DASPELLER4/dEngine/README.md

 # dEngine
-Tried making one around a year ago, based off of my 2D renderer, here is my retry!
+Tried making a game engine around a year ago, based off of my 2D renderer, here is my retry!

 Hamartia of my previous try: